5 min read

 Set Clear Goals and Accountabilities

 For a team to be productive and focused, they need a team vision with clear goals.
-Clearly defined vision and goals keep the team on the same page, all contributing to meet their accountabilities while knowing what the rest of the team is working to move closer to goal attainment.
+Clearly defined vision and goals keep the team on the same page, all contributing to meeting their accountabilities while knowing what the rest of the team is working to move closer to goal attainment.
 Research has shown that when goals are clearly defined, communicated, and repeatedly reinforced, there is a 33% increase in the likelihood that goals are achieved vs. those formulated in our heads.

 Create a Team Culture of Psychological Safety